"

 Engine Placement

-Unless a glider, all airplanes have thrust-producing devices (i.e., engines or so-called powerplants) to sustain flight.
-The powerplant consists of the engine (and propeller) and related accessories such as electrical generators, hydraulic pumps, pneumatic pumps, oil pumps, fuel pumps, etc. The main engine types are the reciprocating (or piston) and reaction type engines such as the ramjet, pulsejet, turbojet, turboprop, and rocket engine.
+Except for gliders, all airplanes have thrust-producing devices (i.e., engines or so-called powerplants) that consist of the engine (and propeller) and related accessories such as electrical generators, hydraulic pumps, pneumatic pumps, oil pumps, fuel pumps, etc. The main engine types that sustain flight are reciprocating (or piston) and reaction-type engines, such as turbofans, turbojets, and turboprops.

 The history of aircraft shows that various engine placements have been used.
 The preference for using one engine type or engine placement over another depends on many factors, including the airplane’s purpose.
 Below are examples of engine placement for propeller-driven airplanes.